dstackai/dstack/docs/docs/installation/index.md

     > For more details on how to deploy `dstack` using Docker, check its [Docker repo](https://hub.docker.com/r/dstackai/dstack).

-> By default, the `dstack` server stores its state in `~/.dstack/server/data` using SQLite.
+By default, the `dstack` server stores its state in `~/.dstack/server/data` using SQLite.
-> To use a database, set the [`DSTACK_DATABASE_URL`](../reference/cli/index.md#environment-variables) environment variable.
+To use a database, set the [`DSTACK_DATABASE_URL`](../reference/cli/index.md#environment-variables) environment variable.

-The server can be set up anywhere: on your laptop, a dedicated server, or in the cloud.
-Once the `dstack` server is up, you can use the CLI or API.
+The `dstack` server can run anywhere: on your laptop, a dedicated server, or in the cloud.
+Once it's up, you can use either the CLI or the API.

 ### 3. Set up the CLI

-To point the CLI to the `dstack` server, configure it with the server address, user token and project name:
+To point the CLI to the `dstack` server, configure it with the server address, user token, and project name:

 <div class="termy">